hokus15/home-assistant-config/README.md

 ### Send pictures using telegram
 The script `motion-detected.sh` check the current status of the alarm, if it's already triggered, it exits, otherwise calls home-assistant API to turn on the `notify_motion_detection_script`.
-It waits for 10 seconds and publishes publishes alarm status 1 to MQTT topic `home/camera/<camera name>/alarm` (that means, alarm triggered).
+It waits for 10 seconds and publishes alarm status 1 to MQTT topic `home/camera/<camera name>/alarm` (that means, alarm triggered).
 After that, a notification is sent using Telegram including the snapshot.

 It gets 2 parameters:
   1. Name of the snapshot file name